What is Behavioral Data? How to Use It for Maximum Conversion

 Use post-purchase surveys to ask questions like “What convinced you to buy today?” and “How would you rate your purchasing experience on a scale from 1-10?”

-You can ask for customer feedback immediately after a purchase or a few days or weeks after.
+You can request customer feedback immediately after a purchase or within a few days or weeks.

 Both options have their benefits.
-It’s good to get answers when everything is fresh in the customer’s mind.
+It’s best to get answers when the customer’s mind is fresh.
 However, some time to cool off can give you more authentic feedback.

 5. Optimize your funnel